Carver: AD Makepeace-Borrego Solar 50-acre mining & solar site, Federal Road

 Mass.
 Historical Commission signs off despite presence of Native American use and occupation of the land in the Late Woodland Period

 State MEPA office rubber-stamps, ignores sand and gravel mining operation

 Vast, unknown quantity of sand and gravel removed with no permit, no oversight by town, state or federal government regulators

 AD Makepeace and Borrego Solar “Golden Field” solar project, Federal Road, Carver, Massachusetts.
 50 acres of ground mounted solar out of 300 acres to date with another 190 acres planned in the same area.
 The site is within feet of a Golden Field Pond, designated by Massachusetts as a globally rare Priority Habitat for endangered species of plants and animals.

-At least $35 million in sand strip mined out so far at this area.
 This strip mine/solar site is one of 12 brought to us by Borrego Solar and AD Makepeace using ratepayer and taxpayer subsidies for “renewable energy” and “agriculture.”

 Borrego Solar and AD Makepeace have been working together to site solar in this area for 10 years.
 The highest points of land were chosen to maximize the volume of earth that could be removed and sold for private profit.

 The impacts on Native American cultural sites were not adequately studied by Mass Historical Commission.